Back to works

 An Experiment on a Bird in the Air Pump, Joseph Wright (with Lunar full moon reference)

 Three centuries later, LUNÄ revisits this moment of historical significance.
-A produced facsimile of the original table where Lunar Men met, provides a context to speculate and critically explore topics the original society discussed and explore new ideas within the related fields.
-Since January 2011 the table is used in different locations always around full moon for an ongoing series of critical discussions updating topics that occupied the Lunar Men as new scientific and industrial developments, but also art, education, colonial history and social rights.
+A produced facsimile of the original table where Lunar Men met provides a context to speculate and critically explore topics the original society discussed and explore new ideas within the related fields.
+Since January 2011, the table has been used in different locations, always around the full moon, for an ongoing series of critical discussions updating topics that occupied the Lunar Men as new scientific and industrial developments, but also art, education, colonial history, and social rights.

-LUNÄ collapses the optimistically progressive value systems that were enthusiastically promoted during the Enlightenment into the mass production and globalised retail environment that can be seen as their legacy today.
-LUNÄ is a replica of the Lunar table located in the Soho House Museum in Birmingham combined with a set of eight IKEA chairs.
+LUNÄ collapses the optimistically progressive value systems that were enthusiastically promoted during the Enlightenment into the mass production and globalized retail environment that can be seen as their legacy today.
+LUNÄ is a replica of the Lunar table located in the Soho House Museum in Birmingham, combined with a set of eight IKEA chairs.

 LUNÄ (I) was commissioned by IKON Gallery in Birmingham and Spike Island in Bristol, UK (2011).
 This edition is activated in Brussels at Enough Room for Space and travels throughout Europe.